 - Reconstruction: But then he puts them back together better than ever.

-- The Fifties: Two of his movies take place in the fifties and deal with specific sentiments of the period.
+- The '50s: Two of his movies take place in the fifties and deal with specific sentiments of the period.
 The Iron Giant involves the looming fear of the Cold War and also invokes a bit of the classic sci-fi made during then.
-The Incredibles involves the "everyone should be equal, ordinary, and a nuclear family" value then.
+The Incredibles, while not explicitly set in the 1950s, borrows heavily from the aesthetic, namely what people living in the decade thought the future would be like, while also criticizing the value of the nuclear family.

 "If I were one of these people, I'd be like 'HEY!!
 I JUST MADE A MIRACLE HAPPEN!!'"